Gravitational renormalization of quantum field theory: Geometrical gravity in QFT

-The interplay among propagators, UV~divergences and the causal structure of space-time can be better understood by noting that, in any approach in which the space-time structure is given by a fixed background, the short distance behaviour of QFT (in four dimensions) is described by the Hadamard form of the propagators~\cite{ford} \be G(x,x')= \frac{U(x,x')}{\sigma} +V(x,x')\,\ln(\sigma) +W(x,x') \ , \ee where $U$, $V$ and $W$ are regular functions and $2\sigma$ is the square of the geodesic distance between $x$ and $x'$.
+The interplay among propagators, UV~divergences and the causal structure of space-time can be better understood by noting that, in any approach in which the space-time structure is given by a fixed background, the short distance behaviour of QFT (in four dimensions) is described by the Hadamard form of the propagators~\cite{ford} \be G^{(2)}(x,x') = U(x;x')\,\delta(\sigma) +V(x;x')\,\Theta(-\sigma) \ , \ee where $U$ and $V$ are regular functions and $2\sigma$ is the square of the geodesic distance between $x$ and $x'$.
 In Minkowski space-time, \be 2\sigma=(x-x')^2 \ , \ee and the expression of the propagator contains divergences for $\sigma\to 0$ ({\em i.e.}, along the light cone and for $x\to x'$).
 Calculations based on the use of propagators in QFT therefore (implicitly) rely on the formalism of distribution theory and UV~divergences appear as a consequence when one tries to compute (mathematically) ill-defined quantities such as the four-point function in Eq.~\eqref{G4}.
-One can devise mathematical workarounds for this problem, but what matters here is that, if only the relation~\eqref{sigma} is modified (like in QFT on a curved space-time), the divergences for $\sigma\to 0$ will remain.
+One can devise mathematical workarounds for this problem, but what matters here is that, if only the relation~\eqref{sigma} is modified (like in QFT on a curved space-time), the divergences for $\sigma\to 0$ will remain, because virtual high four-momentum modes remain essentially unaffected and lead to the same ``overcountings'' as in flat space.
 Nonetheless, a few partial results suggest that deeper modifications of the causal structure might occur at the quantum level.
-For example, it was shown that the divergence on the light-cone disappears (with a smearing at large momenta of the form considered in Ref.~\cite{spallucci}) if graviton fluctuations are in a coherent state~\cite{ford} and, with the further inclusion of negative norm states, all UV~divergences should be cured~\cite{rouhani}.
+For example, it was shown that the divergence on the light-cone disappears (with a smearing at large momenta of the form considered in Ref.~\cite{spallucci-a,spallucci-b}), if graviton fluctuations are in a coherent state.